Yohann76/graphic-representation-realt/Docs/Tasks.md

 - Can sort each table column
 - Total yield in % (Total Value Actual / TT rent per Years) (purchase price and actualValue)

+V2 : see single property on click fullName
+V2 : see contract address on blockscout

 ## Other :
 - Design input (in navbar in header?)
 - Add analyctics link for calculate trafic